I wish Everyone a very Merry Christmas! Thank you for being here!

 Another change I made to the recipe was letting the dough sit in the refrigerator overnight.
 In Martha’s recipe, the cookies are baked immediately after they are assembled.
 However, traditionally, the cookies are put in the refrigerator for some time.
 It allows the flour to fully hydrate, prevents spreading and allows the complex spice flavors to meld and deepen.

-I also tried letting the cookies sit overnight on the counter and this method worked well too.
+I also tried letting the cookies sit overnight on the counter instead of putting them in the refrigerator.
 I prepared the cookies, put them on the cookie sheets and baked them the next day.
-While the dough is traditionally refrigerated, this method worked fine too.
+This method worked fine too.
 The cookies tasted the same.
-The only difference is that the cookies will expand and be bigger in size.
+The only difference was that the cookies will expand and be bigger in size instead of being ball shaped cookies.

 Like any gingerbread dough, you can eat these cookies immediately but will taste even better in a week.
 They just need a little time to soften and the spices to settle.
 Otherwise these are fabulous cookies, well worth the time and effort.
-They taste just like the cookies from Germany.
+They taste just like the cookies from Germany that I get at Cost Plus.

 Please read comments above.